Eddy thermal diffusivity model and mean temperature profiles in turbulent vertical convection: Eddy thermal diffusivity and mean temperature profiles

+where $y=x/H$.
+Near the walls, the turbulent heat flux is expected to be small compared to the conductive heat flux, or equivalently, $K(x)$ is expected to be small compared to $\kappa$.
+Thus, a natural characteristic length scale for the inner region is given by

-The width of the inner region is expected to be of the order of the thermal boundary layer thickness so we take $y_1 = c \delta_T/H$, where $\delta_T\equiv H/(2 Nu)$, with $c=1$ for $\Pran< 10$ and $c=2$ for $\Pran \ge 10$.
-We fix the width of the outer region to be $0.2H$ with $y_2=0.3$ and take $b=4$.
-These values are guided by the DNS data of~\citet{HNVL2022}.
-The remaining constants $A$, $C_m$ and $y_1$ are related by (\ref{Nueq0}) thus the model has two independent parameters, which we take to be $A$ and $C_m$, and they are functions of both $Ra$ and $\Pran$.
+which is the position at which our proposed model of eddy thermal diffusivity is equal to $\kappa$, and we set the width of the inner region to be $2 l_i$, i.e., $y_1 H= 2 l_i$.
+We note that the equality of the eddy and molecular thermal diffusivities was used to define the thickness of the thermal boundary layer in vertical convection by~\citet{HNVL2022}.
+We fix the width of the outer region to be $0.2 H$ with $y_2=0.3$ and take $b=4$.
+These values are guided by the DNS data~\citep{HNVL2022}.
+The constants $c_1$ and $c_2$ are fixed by the continuity of $K(x)/\nu$ at $x=y_1H$ and $x=y_2H$:

+Hence, the model has two independent parameters: $A$ and $C_m$.
+We will show below that they determine the characteristic velocities for heat transfer in the inner and outer regions, respectively.